-The Internal Combustion Engine is the collective name for petrol and diesel powertrains, repeatedly threatened by newer propulsion such as full electric and plug-in hybrids.
-It’s full ICE vehicles, those without any sort of plug-in technology, that are being threatened with bans from cities across Europe, and that the Government has said won’t be sold from 2040.
+The Internal Combustion Engine (ICE) is the collective name for petrol and diesel powertrains, repeatedly threatened by newer propulsion such as full electric and plug-in hybrids.
+It’s full ICE vehicles, those without any sort of plug-in technology, that are being threatened with bans from cities across Europe, and that the Government has said won’t be sold new from 2030.

-ICFM, formerly known as the Institute of Car Fleet Management is the industry’s training body, offering a range of development and training courses aimed at promoting excellence in the industry.
-Formed in 1992 and headed by chairman Paul Hollick of The Mileage Consultancy, ICFM runs a series of seminars and events through the year, as well as the training that culminates in an advanced car fleet management diploma. www.icfm.com
+ICFM, formerly known as the Institute of Car Fleet Management was the industry’s training body, offering a range of development and training courses aimed at promoting excellence in the industry prior to a merger with ACFO in early 2020.
+Formed in 1992, ICFM ran a series of seminars and events through the year, as well as the training that culminates in an advanced car fleet management diploma.

 INTELLIGENT SPEED ASSIST

 This is a standalone system that can form part of an active cruise control set-up.
 The car uses a combination of road sign recognition and GPS to assess the speed limit of the road it’s on, then prevents the car from exceeding that speed.
+It can also adjust speed for junctions or bends.
 However, the driver can over-ride the system with a hard push in the accelerator.

 Lane Keep Assist, or LKAS, is a system that prevents a car from drifting out of its lane.
 Effectively an early step on the route to full autonomous driving, the cars use a camera to track the white lines either side of the car, and while early systems called Lane Keep Alert simply beeped or vibrated steering wheel or seat, the newer systems actively steer the car back to the centre of the lane.

-Lane departure warning uses a camera system to detect white lines and alerts the driver when they are drifting out of their lane, either through beeping, vibrating the steering wheel or vibrating the seat, depending on the car.
+Lane Departure Warning (LDW) uses a camera system to detect white lines and alerts the driver when they are drifting out of their lane, either through beeping, vibrating the steering wheel or vibrating the seat, depending on the car.
 LDW is a level below Lane Keep Assist systems that actively steer the car back into the centre of its lane.